MatGendron/bitalino_rtc/README.md

+## Notice of Modification

+This work has been modified by Mathis Gendron to answer requirements for the EMA-SENS project directed by Ernesto Sanz-Arigita for the SWAN team of the INCIA and Liliana Audin-Garcia for the CIH team of the IMS laboratory.

+Last modified on June 26th 2023

 ## Important

 I stopped working in this plugin.
 I'm currently working in the development of a new biosignals acquisition device named "ScientISST".
 Learn more about it here: